Skip to main content

 Generally in better condition than sepia-era prints.
 Common issues are fading, minor scratches, and soft focus from consumer cameras of the time.

 If the print is in good shape, you can skip Restore and go straight to Colorize.
-This saves a credit and avoids unnecessary processing.
+Enhance (2× upscale) requires a color image, so always Colorize before Enhance on B&W prints.

 Color prints (1960s–1990s)